Chysauster Iron Age Village

 Near the site entrance is a collapsed fougou, or underground tunnel.
 The word fogou comes from the Cornish word for a cave.
 Fogous are stone-lined tunnels, sometimes terminating in a chamber.
 No one knows exactly what they were used for but the most likely purpose was as an underground storage area to keep perishable foods.
 They may also have been used to store valuables.

 Another theory is that they were places of refuge in times of trouble, but they may also have had a ceremonial purpose.
 There are 15 confirmed fogous in Cornwall and another 10 possible sites.
 Fogous are similar to the souterrains found in Scotland.
 One of the best-preserved fougous is at Halliggye, on the Trelowarren estate near Helston, also protected by English Heritage.

 The inhabitants of Chysauster survived by farming and livestock raising.
 Evidence of field enclosures show where the herds were prevented from getting at food crops.

-England, TR20 8XA
+Address: New Mill, Penzance, Cornwall, England, TR20 8XA

 Attraction Type: Prehistoric Site

 Location: 2 miles north west of Gulval, off the B3311